Laron Williams: Escape, further murders and recapture

 On April 22, 1981, Williams climbed over the facility's fence and fled into town.
-He remained under the radar until May 12, when he was approached by 53-year-old police lieutenant Clarence P. Cox, who attempted to arrest him.
+He remained under the radar until May 12, when he was approached by 53-year-old Memphis Police Department lieutenant Clarence P. Cox, who attempted to arrest him.
 In the ensuing scuffle, Williams managed to snatch the lieutenant's gun from his holster and shot him in the head, killing him on the spot.
 After Cox's body was found on the next day, state authorities made a priority to capture the dangerous fugitive.
-Just two days later, Williams went to Jackson and burgled into the St. Mary's Roman Catholic Church, where he fatally shot the 35-year-old assistant pastor, Rev. John Jay Jackson.
+Just two days later, Williams went to Jackson and burgled St. Mary's Roman Catholic Church, where he fatally shot the 35-year-old assistant pastor, Rev. John Jay Jackson.
 Three days later, he was finally captured by authorities at a restaurant next to a motel where he was staying.

 Trial, imprisonment and death

 Following his arrest, Williams was separately charged with first-degree murder relating to the deaths of Cox and Jackson, each of which carried a possible death sentence.
 At the subsequent two trials, he was found guilty and sentenced to die in the electric chair.
 His initial execution dates were set for March 15 and July 14 of that year, but were delayed by automatic appeals to the Tennessee Supreme Court.
 During this time, Williams gave an interview to reporter Charles Thornton of the Memphis Press-Scimitar, where he discussed his case and reasserted his innocence, professing his belief that his convictions would be quashed and he would a free man after serving 1-to-5 years for the prison escape.